Welcome Box

 Tag: books

-Friendship by the Book: An interview with Carlin Flora, author of Friendfluence & a GIVEAWAY
+Friendship by the Book: An Interview with Carlin Flora, author of Friendfluence

-Friendship by the Book: An interview with Carlin Flora, author of Friendfluence & a GIVEAWAY
+Friendship by the Book: An Interview with Carlin Flora, author of Friendfluence

 The new book Friendfluence: The Surprising Way Friends Make Us Who We Are (Doubleday, 2013) by Carlin Flora makes a seminal contribution to the literature on friendship.